 During your time as a student, you may experience challenges or encounter situations that affect many aspects of your life, including your academic studies.
-As a Penn State World Campus student, you have access to an assortment of valuable mental health resources and services.
+Penn State World Campus provides an assortment of valuable mental health resources and services to its students.
 If you are experiencing personal circumstances that feel overwhelming — such as relationship difficulties, burnout, or other stressors — you can seek help from Mental Health Services at Penn State World Campus.

 Staff members of CAPS and Penn State World Campus Mental Health Services follow all professional standards, and abide by state and federal laws.
 Information shared with the Mental Health Advocate is held in the strictest confidence consistent with professional and ethical standards and state and federal law.
 Our mental health staff will not release information or discuss your situation with anyone else without your consent except in cases of harm to self, harm to others, child or elder abuse, or as required by federal or state law.